suren-ispiryan/Amazon-react/README.md

 + Adding and reducing product count form cart-products and ready-to-buy pages.

 My Store
-+ Product CRUD
++ Product CRUD.
-+ Name
++ Name.
-+ Description
++ Description.
-+ Brand
++ Brand.
-+ Price
++ Price.
-+ In stock
++ In stock.
-+ Choose colors
++ Choose colors.
-+ Choose sizes
++ Choose sizes.
-+ Choose Category
++ Choose Category.
-+ Images
++ Images.
-- Ability to choose a main image
+- Ability to choose a main image.
-- Publish/Unpublish Product (not available in products for guests if unpublished)
+- Publish/Unpublish Product (not available in products for guests if unpublished).
 - Ability to see how many times users bought each product.
 - Ability to see total earnings for each product.

 Admin
++ Form validations.
-+ Categories CRUD
++ Categories CRUD.
-+ Sizes CRUD
++ Sizes CRUD.
 + Users crud.
 + Products crud.
 + Must see all orders.
-- sCategory CRUD (categories can have subcategories)
+- Category CRUD (categories can have subcategories).
 - Have a seed to import default categories with their subcategories.